linweiii/BackdoorDM/README.md

 ### Visualization analysis

-We provide two visualization analysis tools [Assimilation Phenomenon](./analysis/assimilation/assimilation.py) and [Activation Norm](./analysis/activations/activations.py).
+We provide three visualization analysis tools [Assimilation Phenomenon](./analysis/assimilation/assimilation.py), [Activation Norm](./analysis/activations/activations.py), and [Pre-Activation Distribution](./analysis/preactivations/preactivations.py).
 Note that assimilation analysis can only be applied to T2I models.

 1. **Set backdoored model path and config files.** You are encouraged to set the path of the backdoored model first in [`backdoored_model_path_dict`](./evaluation/configs/bdmodel_path.py) under `./evaluation/configs/bdmodel_path.py` file, and also set the evaluation config file [eval_config*.yaml](./evaluation/configs/eval_config.yaml).